SeidenGroup/doctrine-dbal-ibmi/README.md

 # doctrine-dbal-ibmi

-Doctrine DBAL module for DB2 on the IBM i platform
+Doctrine DBAL module for DB2 on the IBM i platform.